While LGBTQ Tolerance Thrives in Long Beach, its Sister City Sochi Has Far to Go

 In 2007, the Patriarch of the Russian Orthodox Church, Alexy II, proclaimed homosexuality to be an illness, comparing it to "distortion of the human personality like kleptomania."
 Alexy II died in 2008 and his successor, Patriarch Kirill, has been more aggressive in his statements against homosexuality.

-In 2013 he declared that homosexaulity was a “sign of Apocalypse.”
+In 2013, he declared that homosexuality was a “sign of Apocalypse.”
 Like Schipske did in 2013, Kirill also referenced the atrocities of Nazi Germany, except he called gay marriage a threat to humanity, claiming it was on par with the laws enacted by the Germans during World War II.

-Chechnya,one of the most conservative Russian regions—and it’s is being encouraged by the Russian government to be even more traditional and conservative—is especially intolerant toward the LGBT community.
+Chechnya, one of the most conservative Russian regions—and it is being encouraged by the Russian government to be even more traditional and conservative—is especially intolerant toward the LGBT community.

 It is a common belief among the Chechen people that homosexuality does not exist in their community.
 Local Chechen authorities claim that there are no homosexuals in the republic.
-Some Chechen people are sure that homosexuality is the invention of “corrupt western culture,” and if one of the family members comes out asgay, it is considered a dishonour for the entire family withthe honor of the family only being salvaged after the death of the LGBTQ family member.
+Some Chechen people are sure that homosexuality is the invention of “corrupt western culture,” and if one of the family members comes out as gay, it is considered a dishonor for the entire family with the honor of the family only being salvaged after the death of the LGBTQ family member.

 LGBTQ in Russian jails

-According to 2008 statistics reported by Kommersat, a reputable Russian newspaper, 18.2% of Russia’s population have been imprisoned or somehow prosecuted –a figure that amounts to nearly one in four men in Russia.
+According to 2008 statistics reported by Kommersat, a reputable Russian newspaper, 18.2 percent of Russia’s population have been imprisoned or somehow prosecuted –a figure that amounts to nearly one in four men in Russia.

 Everything that they touch is considered “dirty”.
 Being homosexual in a Russian prison is not the only way of becoming this kind of pariah—if “normal guys” consider their behavior as inappropriate, or other inmates steal something from their cell-mates, or they are an informant—there are dozens of reasons.

-This attitude toward LGBT people remains in a person’s mentality, even after that person is freed from the jail.
+This attitude toward LGBTQ people remains in a person’s mentality, even after that person is freed from the jail.

 The LGBTQ situation in Sochi now